wasn-lab/Taillight_Recognition_with_VGG16-WaveNet/src/sensing/camera_grabber/README.md

 ```
 If you want to debug motion vector image.
 There is a line "//#define MV_IMAGE_DEBUG 1" in the JetsonXavierGrabber.cpp.
 It can publish motion vector image when unmark the line.
-The do_resize set false and nv_extractor set true at the same time.
+The do_resize set false and motion_vector set true at the same time.
 Motion vector image topic names are :
 /cam/front_bottom_60/motion_vector
 /cam/front_top_far_30/motion_vector